 At our election, interest on borrowings under the credit facility is determined by reference to either the secured overnight financing rate ("SOFR") plus an applicable margin between 3.00% and 4.00% per annum (depending on the then-current level of borrowings under the Credit Facility) or the alternate base rate ("ABR") plus an applicable margin between 2.00% and 3.00% per annum (depending on the then-current level of borrowings under the Credit Facility).
-The weighted average interest rate on Credit Facility borrowings was 8.6% in the three months ended March 31, 2024.
+The weighted average interest rate on Credit Facility borrowings was 8.0% in the three months ended March 31, 2025.

 We are required to maintain (i) a current ratio (the ratio of current assets to current liabilities) greater than 1.0 to 1.0, which for purposes of this definition includes availability under the Credit Facility but excludes the fair value of derivative instruments, and (ii) a ratio of total net debt-to-EBITDAX of not greater than 3.0 to 1.0.
-For purposes of the total net debt-to-EBITDAX ratio, total net debt is total debt for borrowed money (including capital leases and purchase money debt) minus unrestricted cash and cash equivalents on hand at such time (not exceeding \$15.0 million in the aggregate), minus the unpaid balance of the FAM Loan.
+For purposes of the total net debtto-EBITDAX ratio, total net debt is total debt for borrowed money (including capital leases and purchase money debt) minus unrestricted cash and cash equivalents on hand at such time (not exceeding \$15.0 million in the aggregate), minus the unpaid balance of the FAM Loan.
 EBITDAX means the sum of (i) net income plus interest expense; income taxes paid; depreciation, depletion and amortization; exploration expenses, including workover expenses; non-cash charges including unrealized losses on derivative instruments; and, any extraordinary or non-recurring charges, minus (ii) any extraordinary or non-recurring income and any non-cash income including unrealized gains on derivative instruments.
+Under the terms of the Credit Facility, we were in compliance with all of our debt covenants as of March 31, 2025.
+Additionally, we believe we have adequate liquidity to continue as a going concern for at least the next twelve months from the date of this report.

-We had \$19.0 million debt outstanding and \$146.0 million available under our Credit Facility as of March 31, 2024.
+We had \$155.0 million debt outstanding and \$120.0 million available under our Credit Facility as of March 31, 2025.